 Optimising for Baidu

 How do you optimise your website for search engine users in China?
-Baidu has the largest share of search engine traffic in China (70%-80%), with Google back in 2nd place with around 20%, so if you sell in China it is important that you rank well in Baidu.
+Baidu has the largest share of search engine traffic in China (70%-80%), with Google way behind with around 5%, so if you sell in China it is important that you rank well in Baidu.
 If your site is also important to Western internet users then you won’t want your Baidu SEO activity to do anything to impact its effectiveness elsewhere.

 Baidu Search Engine Hints and Tips

-- Baidu attaches importance to a lot of the same things as Google (e.g. URL structure, page titles, header tags), therefore if you have addressed these points on your website already then you should be wll on the way to getting well ranked in Baidu too;
+- Baidu attaches importance to a lot of the same things as Google (e.g. URL structure, page titles, header tags), therefore if you have addressed these points on your website already then you should be well on the way to getting well-ranked in Baidu too;

-- The Baidu Search Engine is not as effective as Google in working out the quality value of links, and so more emphasis is placed on quantity of inbound links rather than where those links come from.
-This could be an issue if you only have a certain budget / time available for link building for your site – do you focus your efforts on finding fewer, higher-quality links to suit Google, or do you just go for quantitity to rank better on Baidu?
+- The Baidu Search Engine is not as effective as Google in working out the quality value of links, and so more emphasis is placed on the number of inbound links rather than where those links come from.
+This could be an issue if you only have a certain budget/time available for link building for your site – do you focus your efforts on finding fewer, higher-quality links to suit Google, or do you just go for quantity to rank better on Baidu?
 I would go for the quality route as, over time, Baidu is bound to put effort into delivering higher relevance SERPs to protect its market share;

 - Baidu still attaches ranking relevance to META Description and META Keywords, whereas Google no longer does.
-So, if you haven’t bothered with these tags in your pages it might be worth taking another look;
+So, if you haven’t bothered with these on your pages it might be worth taking another look;

 - Baidu is sensitive to the use of certain words and phrases (such as adult content and words on the government block list) that might get your entire site removed from their index;